Goose Lake Valley: History

 In 1865, the United States Congress authorized the construction of the Oregon Central Military Wagon Road from Eugene, Oregon, to Fort Boise in Idaho.
 Congress allowed the construction company to claim three sections of land for every mile of road built.
 As a result, road surveyors laid out a route designed to pass through as much well watered land as possible.
 The route of the military road came west over Drews Gap and followed Drews Creek into the Goose Lake Valley.
 It passed through the valley north of Goose Lake before crossing the Warner Mountains to the east.
 In reality, the Oregon Central Military Wagon Road was a venture designed to acquire public lands at little or no cost to the road company's investors.
 The construction company was able to secure thousands of acres of valuable grazing land in the Goose Lake Valley.
 Legal disputes kept the ownership of these lands in question for decades, preventing settlers from claiming land grants for farms and ranches.
 Ownership was finally decided by the United States Supreme Court in a case known as the United States versus the California and Oregon Land Company.
 Eventually, the land passed into the hands of the Oregon Valley Land Company, which subdivided it into lots and parcels.
 The property was sold in a nationally advertised auction held in Lakeview, Oregon, in 1909.

 In 1867, General George Crook began a campaign to end Indian raids in south-central Oregon.
 Fort Warner, located 18 mi northeast of the Goose Lake Valley, became Crook's headquarters.
 Crook's troops regularly passed through the Goose Lake Valley in pursuit of Indian raiders.
 In 1869, the local Paiute Indians signed a treaty and Army operations in the area were discontinued.
 The Army abandoned Fort Warner in 1874.

-After the Indian treaty was signed in 1869, settlers began to arrive in the Goose Lake Valley.
+After the Indian treaty was signed at Fort Harney on December 10, 1868, settlers began to arrive in the Goose Lake Valley.
 New Pine Creek was established in 1869, becoming the first community in the valley.
 However, because of its remoteness, New Pine Creek did not get a post office until 1876.
 One of the first settlers to homestead north of Goose Lake was M.W.
 Bullard.
 He arrived in 1869.
 Bullard later donated 20 acre of his land for a courthouse and sold an additional 300 acre around the courthouse site to establish a town.
 That town is now Lakeview, the county seat of Lake County, Oregon.

 The first sawmill in the Goose Lake Valley was built in 1872.
 It was located in California, 6 mi southeast of Goose Lake.
 The mill was powered by a water wheel and supplied lumber to homesteads throughout the valley.
 A second saw mill was established in 1874, near Davis Creek, California.
 Since that time, lumber production has been an important part of the valley's economy.